Climate change in Greenland: Extraction industry

 Although becoming increasingly autonomous, Greenland remains dependent on the Kingdom of Denmark since its colonisation in 1721.
-In 197], the Home Rule Government was established in Greenland.
+In 1979, the Home Rule Government was established in Greenland.
 It gained further rights in 2009, which moved Greenland towards self-rule.
 The government is financially dependent on Denmark which provides 60% of Greenland's annual budget revenue.
 One of the country's greatest challenges is to ensure modern life styles introduced primarily through the industrialisation processes and triggered by intensive fishery while pursuing economic wealth creation and further independence.
 It is for this reason or rather the desire to phase out Denmark's financial support entirely that the Home Rule Government strongly supports and even promotes arising opportunities in the extraction industry.
 The United States Geological Survey estimated a total of 141 billion barrels of hydrocarbons (approximately 13% of the world's undiscovered oil and 30% of the undiscovered natural gas) to be held beneath Greenlandic surfaces.
 In 2009, the Greenlandic Government published a lifecycle assessment for the production of aluminium in an Alcoa smelter.
 The construction of the aluminium smelter is planned in the town of Maniitsoq.
 In addition, in 2013 the government decided to lift the ban on the extraction of radioactive minerals such as uranium.

-Impacts on indigenous peoples
+Impacts on indigenous people

 Because of climate change, the Tunumiit Inuit, who reside in east Greenland, are seeing changes to their food systems and cultural interpretations as well.
 There has been a general change from seal hunting to fishing.
 Unlike seal hunting, fishing is deemed as a low-status activity to the Tunumiit.
 Before recent years, the Tunumiit would equate lack of ecological resources to a paucity of collective human respect.
 This cultural tradition no longer carries the same weight because the Tunumiit believe they are losing agency in controlling the unpredictable weather.
 Many traditional hunters are shifting towards the tourism sector because they can no longer provide for their families through traditional forms of hunting.
 Catering to tourists has modified their culture, relationship with food, and increased global carbon dioxide emissions by encouraging more travel to east Greenland.